kapawlak/128A_Remote/Site/showcase.md

 :::

 ### Warnings
-Warnings are like notes, but indicate possible *danger* to the student
+Warnings are like notes, but indicate possible *danger* to the student.
+To make sure they are seen, they are colored obnoxiously and shake until clicked on

 ```
 ::: Warning